aalicardi/Election_Analysis/README.md

 -
 ## Election Audit Results

-**- How many votes were cast in this congressional election?**
+- How many votes were cast in this congressional election?
+  - There were **369,711** votes cast in this congressional election.
-**- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**
+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+  - Of the 369,711 total votes in the precinct, 38,855 (10.5%) of votes were in Jefferson County, 306,055 (82.8%) in Denver County, and 24,801 (6.7%) were in Arapahoe County.
-**- Which county had the largest number of votes?**
+- Which county had the largest number of votes?
+  -
-**- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**
+- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+  -
-**- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+  -

 ## Election Audit Summary